 There are literally thousands of boards operating in a countless number of industries across Australia and each one operates within its own context and has various peculiarities unique to them.
 As such, it often seems difficult to decipher exactly what they might value in a new board member.
 This confusion is often compounded by a board’s desire to have specific and targeted skills which regularly change to match the organisations current circumstances and aspirations.
 All of which means it is difficult to accurately pitch yourself for a board position.

-After stripping away the contextual issues, in my experience, there are essentially four criteria that need to be addressed when researching, applying or interviewing for a board opportunity.
+After stripping away the contextual issues, in my experience, there are essentially five criteria that need to be addressed when researching, applying or interviewing for a board opportunity.
 They are:

 - An Executive Skill Set